FAQ

 Q: Are textbooks included in the course fee?

-A: We primarily use the Practical Korean (실용한국어) series.
+A: We primarily use Sejong Korean series.
 This main textbook is not included in the course fee and may need to be purchased separately.

 However, all King Sejong Institute (KSI) supplementary materials — including e-books, downloadable PDFs, online practice content, and full video lectures — are provided completely free of charge to our students.
 These resources are more than enough for review, self-study, and additional practice alongside your main textbook.